 Not wearing your eyeglasses

 Have you forgotten to wear the eyewear your optometrist prescribed?
 Stop doing that!
 Not wearing the eyeglasses prescribed by your optometrist can cause many minor problems like blurred vision and permanently damage your eyes.
 Your optometrist would have suggested these eyeglasses for a definite reason, so make sure to wear them all the time.

 Not using eye makeup correctly

 Every chemically manufactured eye makeup, including mascara, eyeliners, and eye creams, is a major potential threat to your eyes’ safety.
 If you put your eye makeup very close to your lash line, you might block your oil glands.
 This, as a result, can cause many types of infections.
 Make sure you don’t use makeup that’s older than 3 months.
 Damp and dark environments are breeding grounds for bacteria.
 There’s a chance your old makeup kits might have tons of bacteria growing in them.
-You should also use makeup from well-known brands as cheap makeup companies might have used fatal chemicals for your eyes’ health.
+It would help if you also used makeup from well-known brands as cheap makeup companies might have used fatal chemicals for your eyes’ health.